Announcement

 We will compute your sales tax deduction for you when we prepare your tax return if you don't provide the amount of actual sales tax paid.
 The above is just to let you know how it all works so that you can evaluate whether it's worth your time to figure out the actual sales tax you paid (by adding up the sales tax amounts on your receipts) relative to the table-based amount.

-< Back to Announcments page
+< Back to Tax Topics page